kodybrown/show/README.md

 A note about StdIn vs. StdErr
 -----------------------------

 The `show` utility will only show its stdin in Notepad.
 For instance, the following statement will not include the error message in Notepad.
+For instance, running the following:

-    >dir c:\DoesNotExist | show
+    >dir C:\DoesNotExist | show

+Displays `File Not Found` in the console window and the following in Notepad.

+     Volume in drive C is mymachine
+     Volume Serial Number is 1234-ABCD

+     Directory of C:\

 So, if there is a potential error you would want to see, use the following:

-    >dir c:\DoesNotExist 2>&1 | show
+    >dir cC:\DoesNotExist 2>&1 | show